 - Puzzle-solving: Promotes problem-solving skills and fine motor development.

-- Nature walks: Stimulates sensory skills and curiosity about the environment while increasing physical activity.
+- Nature walks: Stimulate sensory skills and curiosity about the environment while increasing physical activity.

-While engaging in developmental activities can substantially boost a child’s growth, recognizing signs of potential developmental delays is equally important for timely intervention.
+While engaging in developmental activities can substantially boost a child’s growth, recognising signs of potential developmental delays is equally essential for timely intervention.

 When a child does not reach specific developmental milestones at the expected times, it may indicate a possible developmental delay.
-Parents and caregivers should be vigilant and observant to identify any potential signs that suggest their child might need extra support.
+Parents and caregivers should be vigilant and observant to identify potential signs that suggest their child might need extra support.
+For example, delays in feeding skills could warrant feeding therapy for babies to address difficulties in oral motor function or texture aversion.

-Understanding how milestones are used to gauge typical development helps in identifying children with developmental delays who may not meet certain milestones as anticipated.
+Understanding how milestones are used to gauge typical development helps identify children with developmental delays who may not meet certain milestones as anticipated.

-Early detection allows for the implementation of targeted interventions, providing these children with the necessary support to enhance their development and help them catch up to their peers.
+Early detection allows for targeted interventions, providing these children with the necessary support to enhance their development and help them catch up to their peers.

 When to Consult a Health Professional